Maumagnaguagno/HyperTensioN/README.md

   - Released version 2.0 with new state representation
 - Feb 2021
   - Released version 2.1 with new compiler optimizations
+- Apr 2021
+  - Cyber compiler is functional
+- May 2021
+  - Dejavu direct is no longer always active

 ## ToDo's
 - Unordered subtasks